Tangipahoa temporarily lowers jail head count while addressing recent escapes

 He said he'd like to see a raise for jail employees but wants to weigh options before asking residents to raise taxes to pay for them.

+"Look, ultimately they need to be where they are, but that's somebody's spouse.
+That's somebody's child.
+They need a safe environment where they can serve their time."

+To also deter inmates from coming back, Sticker mentioned he wants to restore a ministry program and also set up a G.E.D program and even a trade-school program — all with the hope that criminals can better themselves and become upstanding citizens.

-The four inmates were gone for hours before their disappearance was noted — and then only after a family member of one of the escapees called the jail.
+The four inmates who escaped last weekend were gone for hours before their disappearance was noted — and then only after a family member of one of the escapees called the jail.
 Still at large are Omarion Hookfin, 20, of Hammond, and Jamarcus Cyprian, 20, of Amite.

 Hookfin was being held after being accused of taking part in a 2022 home invasion and homicide; Cyprian was doing time for armed robbery.